 Rules and Regulations

 A. Member Status, Checkouts & Proficiency, Students

 2. Only active members may fly Club aircraft (A/C).
-Dues for active members are $35.00 per calendar month, with a $5.00 per month discount for payments made by cash, check or bank account.
+Dues for active members are $40.00 per calendar month.
 Dues for inactive members are $10.00 per calendar month.
 A member may change status from/to inactive one time during any 12-month period.